 Starting in 2015, the Company is covered by an unfunded, non-contributory post-employment multi-employer plan with its related parties that is classified as a defined benefit plan.
-For 2019, the lone employee of the Company did not qualify for the post-employment plan.
+For 2020 and 2019, no employee of the Company qualified for the post-employment plan.